readyforchaos/BaneNOR-Technical-Case-Study-From-reactive-to-proactive-maintenance-Reduce-railway-delays/README.md

 ![operations](images/operations.png)

 Referenced to the picture above, the area under the curve is bound by the reference line and the wall on the left and right to the previous/next stage.
-Each divided part has a utilization percentage out of the total 100% of the section to see how much the observation is from the threshold (see ëUnlockingí).
+Each divided part has a utilization percentage out of the total 100% of the section to see how much the observation is from the threshold (see ‚ÄòUnlocking‚Äô).
 If the variation is too big, the alarm goes off and the monitoring will notify the engineer about a possible error.
 Based on this information, the only thing the system know is whether the observation has reached its threshold within a stage or not, but not how fast the machine is deteriorating or how fast the area is growing.
 Three consecutive peaks within a 24 hours time frame will trigger the alarm.

 Based on the color of the switch (representing a state), a work order can be so that an engineer conducts some kind of maintenance on the respective switch.